 My advice, don’t get out of the car, if you have younger kids driving in front of Mann’s Chinese Theater, El Capitan and pointing out the stars on the sidewalk will give them all the taste of Hollywood that they need.
 Make sure you pass by the Magic Castle while you are there, kids will think it’s super cool

-A little taste of Mexico in Los Angeles, plan to have lunch there, stroll the street and check out all the goodies for sale.
+A little taste of Mexico while visiting Los Angeles, plan to have lunch there, stroll the street and check out all the goodies for sale.
 From worry dolls to beautiful terra cotta suns, the kids will have a blast feeling like they have left the US for an afternoon.

-You can’t head to LA without a stop at Dodger Stadium, this doesn’t have to be a long stop but it’s a great photo opp and the kids will love the giant bobble head players out front
+You can’t head to LA without a stop at Dodger Stadium.
+This doesn’t have to be a long stop but it’s a great photo opp.
+The kids will love the giant bobble head players out front.

 There is tons more to do in LA, from the Hollywood Sign (just do a drive by) to Beverly Hills, In and Out Burgers (YUM, my FAVE place in LA) and more this is just a start.